Skip to content

 -h, --help Print usage string.

--D, --DEBUG Enables debug output.
-Intended for RSL script developers.
+-d, --debug Enables debug output.
+Intended for Rad script developers.

---STDIN script-name Enables reading RSL from stdin, and takes a string arg to be treated as the 'script name'.
+--stdin script-name Enables reading Rad from stdin, and takes a string arg to be treated as the 'script name'.

---RSL-TREE Instead of running the target script, print out its syntax tree.
+--cst-tree Instead of running the target script, print out its concrete syntax tree.

 Note that, outside of help, all the global flags are ALL CAPS.

-debug is an built-in function which behaves exactly like print, except it only prints if the global flag --DEBUG is enabled.
+debug is an built-in function which behaves exactly like print, except that it only prints if the global flag --debug is enabled.
 You can use them in your script for debugging as desired.

 For example, given this example: